topsport-com-au/starlite-saqlalchemy/CONTRIBUTING.md

 Then install test dependencies into local env for benefit of IDE:

-`poetry run pip install -r dev.requirements.txt`
+`poetry run pip install -r requirements.dev.txt`

 We use `pre-commit` and `tox` for code quality and testing.